Horv87/DesignPatterns/src/at/martin/designpatterns/FactoryPattern/Readme.md

 **RandomQuoteGenerator.java** is an abstract class that leaves the implementation of the `generateQuotes()` method to its sub-classes.

-**Quote.java** is the abstract class that we uses as a template.
+**Quote.java** is the abstract class that we uses as a template for concrete implementations.
 Again implementation is left for the sub-classes

 **SimpleQuote.java** inherits from _Quote.java_ and contains concrete implementation.